Pastor Craig Groeschel: What Psalm 34:4 Has to Say About Being Freed From Fears

 Do you need some more hope or freedom from fear right now?
 You’re going to love this message inspired by Psalm 34:4.

-Our pastor, Craig Groeschel, chose to self-quarantine several weeks before most of us really felt the implications of the coronavirus (COVID-19).
-He was never sick, but for 14 days he had the opportunity to experience first-hand what we all need right now: the power of prayer to refresh our brains, bring hope to our hearts, and set us free from fear.
+Our pastor, Craig Groeschel, chose to self-quarantine several weeks before most of us really felt the implications of the coronavirus (COVID-19) back in 2020.
+He was never sick, but for 14 days he had the opportunity to experience first-hand what we all need every day: the power of prayer to refresh our brains, bring hope to our hearts, and set us free from fear.

-Last night, Pastor Craig went on Facebook and YouTube Live to share some personal thoughts about how we can all live free from fear.
-If you haven’t watched his message yet, stop reading and watch.
-If you have watched it, here are some ways to keep living out the message in your life.
+After those 14 days of reflection, Pastor Craig went on Facebook and YouTube Live to share some personal thoughts about how we can all live free from fear.

 - What’s weighing on you and your family right now?
 Is there anything specific I can pray about when I pray for you?

 - Have you found yourself praying more or less through the day?
 Are there any ways you’ve thought about adding more prayer to your daily routine?